AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

 between different pools of memory, as would be necessary e.g. for distributed systems such as CPU / GPU.

-Under this proposal, the current storage pool APIs should become specific use cases of the generic memory model proposed here.
+Under this proposal, the current storage pool APIs should become a specific use cases of the generic memory model proposed here.